kahnvex/slugnet/docs-src/layers.rst

-If you have slugnet installed locally, this script can be run running the following command.
+If you have slugnet installed locally, this script can be executed by running the following command.
 It will output training and validation statistics to :code:`stdout` as the model is trained.

 .. code-block:: shell

    $ python3 -m slugnet.examples.mnist

+Note this snippet makes use of several components that have not yet been reviewed, such as loss and optimization functions.
+There are corresponding documentation sections for these components, and jumping ahead to learn about them is encouraged.

 Dropout
 -------